Blossom Carousel Logo

 <script setup lang="ts">

-import { Swiper, SwiperSlide } from "swiper/vue";import "swiper/css";import { BlossomCarousel } from "@blossom-carousel/vue";import "@blossom-carousel/core/style.css";</script>
+import { Swiper, SwiperSlide } from "swiper/vue";import "swiper/css";import { BlossomCarousel } from "@blossom-carousel/vue";import "@blossom-carousel/vue/style.css";</script>

 <template>